Worried about money?

 • its formally requested by the relevant Ward Member or relevant Parish Council within the consultation period

-• in the opinion of the Service Delivery Manager: Development Management and/or Area Planning Officer, the nature of objections is sufficient to require that the TPO should be determined by Committee and reasons why objections are deemed sufficient will be recorded in writing.
+• in the opinion of the Service Delivery Manager: Development Management and/or Area Planning Manager, the nature of objections is sufficient to require that the TPO should be determined by Committee and reasons why objections are deemed sufficient will be recorded in writing.

 If the Tree Preservation order is confirmed there is no right of appeal.